How BlaBlaCar Works: Revenue Model Explained

 • Flutter: Embrace the power of Google’s UI toolkit for crafting seamless cross-platform experiences.

-• Tailwind CSS: Employ utility-first CSS framework for rapid UI development and customization.
+• Tailwind CSS: Employ a utility-first CSS framework for rapid UI development and customization.

 • React Query: Elevate frontend data fetching and caching for enhanced performance and user experience.